maskin25/captions.js/packages/docs/src/api/functions/renderString.md

 `Promise`\<`boolean`\>

-Resolves once the frame has been painted (always resolves to true).
+Resolves once the frame has been painted (always resolves to `true`).

+## Remarks

+Uses the same Konva pipeline as the video overlay renderer so the results match what users see in the browser.